Occupation Report ยท Healthcare

 Your personalised plan

-Psychiatrists score 24/100 on average — but your score depends on seniority, location, and skills.
+Psychiatrists score 24/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Clinical Note-Taking & Documentation the job actually involves.

 Not a Psychiatrist?
 Check your own score.